History of Scottish Gaelic: The Eclipse of Gaelic in Scotland

 Gaelic still retained some of its old prestige in medieval Scotland.
 At the coronation of King Alexander III in 1249, a traditional seanchaidh or story-teller recited the king's full genealogy in Gaelic all the way back to Fergus Mòr, the mythical progenitor of the Scots in Dál Riata, “in accordance with the custom which had grown up in the kingdom from antiquity right up to that time”.
 Clan chiefs in the northern and western parts of Scotland continued to support Gaelic bards who remained a central feature of court life there.
 The semi-independent Lordship of the Isles in the Hebrides and western coastal mainland remained thoroughly Gaelic since the language's recovery there in the 12th century, providing a political foundation for cultural prestige down to the end of the 15th century.

 That being said, it seems clear that Gaelic had ceased to be the language of Scotland by 1400 at the latest.
-It disappeared from the central lowlands by c1350 and from the eastern coastal lowlands north of the Mounth not long afterwards.
+It disappeared from the central lowlands by about 1350 and from the eastern coastal lowlands north of the Mounth not long afterwards.
 By the mid-1300s English in its Scottish form – what eventually came to be called Scots—emerged as the official language of government and law.
 Scotland's emergent nationalism in the era following the conclusion of the Wars of Scottish Independence was organized around and through Scots as well.
-For example, the nation's great patriotic literature including John Barbour's The Brus (1375) and Blind Harry's The Wallace (bef.
-1488) was written in Scots, not Gaelic.
+For example, the nation's great patriotic literature including John Barbour's The Brus (1375) and Blind Harry's The Wallace (before 1488) was written in Scots, not Gaelic.
 It was around this time that the very name of Gaelic began to change.
 Down through the 14th century, Gaelic was referred to in English as Scottis, i.e. the language of the Scots.
 By the end of the 15th century, however, the Scottish dialect of Northern English had absorbed that designation.
 English/Scots speakers referred to Gaelic instead as Yrisch or Erse, i.e. Irish.
-King James IV (d.
-1513) thought Gaelic important enough to learn and speak.
+King James IV (died 1513) thought Gaelic important enough to learn and speak.
 However, he was the last Scottish monarch to do so.